nirmeshk/blog/source/_posts/Learn-MVCC-by-Example.md

 3. Implementing a more efficient conflict detection mechanism, possibly using timestamps or multi-version timestamps.
 4. Adding support for distributed transactions.

-### Implementing a more efficient conflict detection mechanism, possibly using timestamps or multi-version timestamps
+### Optimization - Timestamp-based conflict detection

 In our current implementation, we're using a relatively simple approach to detect conflicts: we check all active transactions for potential conflicts every time we perform a read or write operation.
 This can become inefficient as the number of concurrent transactions increases.
 Using timestamps or multi-version timestamps can provide a more scalable approach to conflict detection.
 Here's how these mechanisms work: